 At COPPeR, we invite residents and visitors to experience local arts through PeakRadar.com, the weekly Peak Radar Picks e-blast, Peak Radar Guides, our Walk-In Arts Information Space and outreach booths at local events because we know arts and culture make our community an exciting place to live and visit.

-At COPPeR we educate and advocate for our artists and arts organizations, through Arts Bootcamps, the Business and Arts luncheon, and conversations with elected officials and civic leaders because we know a strong, unified voice ensures a healthy arts community.
+At COPPeR, we educate and advocate for our artists and arts organizations through trainings about national best practices, research about the local creative sector and relationships with elected officials and civic leaders because we know a strong, unified voice ensures a healthy creative community.

-At COPPeR we build community through the stewardship of our Cultural Plan, leadership on community boards and committees, and connecting our region with national arts and culture best practices, because we know creativity is a catalyst for innovation, growth, prosperity, and vitality.
+At COPPeR, we connect people and resources across sectors through the stewardship of our region's Cultural Plan, our business outreach program, the Art in Storefronts project, and leadership on diverse community boards and committees because we know creativity is a catalyst for regional innovation, growth, prosperity, and vitality.

 COPPeR is currently accepting submissions for the Summer 2013 season of Art in Storefronts!
 For more information about the project and to download an application visit our AIS page.

 We are once again saddened by the news of the fires in Southern Colorado.
 But have been proud of how our community continues to come together and support one another.
 Our arts and cultural community can be deeply impacted by … Continue reading

 It’s here!
 Our 2013 Guide to Free Outdoor Summer Concerts.
 Be sure to visit our Resources Page to find more information.
 Or download the Guide here today!